-Voted Scotland's greatest man-made wonder in 2016, nothing compares to the world famous UNESCO world heritage site, which is the only rail-related location in the UK.
+Voted Scotland's greatest man-made wonder in 2016, no other bridge can be compared to this world famous heritage site - the only rail-related UNESCO listing in the UK.

-With stunning views over the Firth and of the rail line below, and only nine miles away from the capital, the Forth Bridge stands as mightily above the water today as it did when it was completed in 1889.
+With stunning views over the Firth - and of the rail line below - the Forth Bridge stands as proudly above the water today as it did when it was first built.

-The bridge's viewing platform atop the structure is accessible from the North Queensferry side and available to film from.
+The bridge's viewing platform on top of the structure is accessible from the North Queensferry side and is an available filming location.